By continuing your navigation on this site, you must accept the use and the writing of Cookies on your connected device.

 10. Ground Clearance:

-A Cross Country mountain bike fork can be designed to provide adequate ground clearance, allowing the rider to traverse obstacles such as roots or rocks without snagging.
+A MTB fork can be designed to provide adequate ground clearance, allowing the rider to traverse obstacles such as roots or rocks without snagging.

-In summary, the fork of a Cross Country mountain bike is a crucial component that impacts the ride quality and performance of the bike on varied terrain.
+In summary, the MTB fork is a crucial component that impacts the ride quality and performance of the bike on varied terrain.
 Features such as travel, suspension system, settings and material are carefully designed to meet the specific needs of the Cross Country discipline.